VA Aid and Attendance Benefit

 The VA also implemented a three-year lookback period to determine if assets were sold below market value or gifted to reduce the net worth below the upper eligibility limit.
 If so, this may delay, but not necessarily prohibit the start of VA pension benefit payments.

-Assets transfers made prior to 10/18/18 do not violate this new look back rule.
+• Assets transfers made before 10/18/18 do not violate the new lookback rule.

-Another exception if the applicant transferred assets, but never had a net worth in excess of $123,600 these transfers do not violate the lookback period.
+• Another exception is if the applicant transferred assets, but never had a net worth in excess of $123,600 these transfers do not violate the lookback period.

 There is an upper limit on monthly countable income minus expenses such as unreimbursed medical bills, prescription out-of-pocket costs, and Medicare and private health insurance premiums.

 A veteran’s and their spouse’s joint countable income must be less than the pension amount for which they are eligible.

 For example: if a married veteran in 2019 is eligible for $26,766 in pension; and if their countable income is $10,000, then they are eligible to receive an additional $16,766 / year in pension.

 However, as the VA allows applicants to deduct certain expenses and forms of income from their “countable income”, the actual income can be considerably higher than the countable income to qualify for the Aid and Attendance benefit.

 Veterans should deduct all of their unreimbursed medical-related expenses for themselves and their spouses that are greater than 5% of the Maximum Annual Pension Rate (MAPR).

 For example: A married couple applying for Aid & Attendance, 5% of the MAPR is $1,338.
 Therefore, if a couple has an annual income of $30,000, and $25,000 in medical-related expenses, one would subtract $1,338 from $25,000, which means $23,662 of their medical expenses could be deducted from their income.
 Therefore, their countable income would be $6,338 versus their actual income of $30,000.